mathesar-foundation/mathesar-wiki/docs/community/gsoc/proposal-phase/proposal-phase-gsoc-summit-session-notes.md

         - compared to someone who's fairly self-relient and skilled
     - which is better for community?

+- proposal/project is a start
+    - ultimate goal is to get contributor involved in community
+    - community building might be
+        - more than just getting projects done

-- project ideas
+### Project ideas

 - tooling project ideas
     - projects that improve things which are often neglected
         - tests, linters, docs, dev scripts
 - a project idea needs to be easy to review
     - otherwise mentors will be taxed more
     - this applies to proposal review and to code review
     - useful criteria when evaluating project ideas
 - some projects (e.g. scala) draw in very skilled candidates
     - such projects need challenging projects to satisfy those candidates
     - having project ideas that are all similarly challenging might not be desirable

-- have contributor prepare documents for future contributors
-    - documents that help figure things out
-    - and/or take first steps

-- proposal/project is a start
-    - ultimate goal is to get contributor involved in community
-    - community building might be
-        - more than just getting projects done
+### Outreach

-- outreach and drawing in good candidates
+- outreach can help draw in more or better candidates
 - seo optimization in and via gsoc
     - look at how gsoc project search works for candidates
         - optimize our relevant documents based on that
     - ask contributors to maintain blogs on our subdomains
         - helps future contributors
         - gives us seo benefits
         - ask them to use a lot of screenshots
             - helps newcomers
 - doing a video
     - a video to advertise org to potential candidates
     - helps reach more candidates